International conference on scientific computing and machine learning, 14-17 September 2026, University of Bath

 The conference will be held at the University of Bath on the Claverton Down campus.
 To find out more about the location of the campus and travel options, please visit our Travel advice page.

+We are unable to offer on campus accommodation for this conference.
 There is a wide variety of accommodation available in Bath but it does get very busy, therefore we advise early booking.
-We will share further guidance on hotel options on this page in due course.
+The campus is served by regular public transport from the city centre.

 About this conference